SamuelGarrattIqa/katacoda/specflow_api_testing/implement_step_defs.md

 The `ScenarioContext.Current.Pending();` indicates that a step has not been implemented.

+Open `StepDefinitions/PuppySteps.cs`{{open}} and paste the content above into it.

+Run `dotnet test`{{execute}}.

-If you run `dotnet test`{{execute}} now you will see that it has `Skipped: 1`, meaning that the test was skipped because it has not been implemented.
+You will see that it shows `Skipped: 1`, meaning that the test was skipped because it has not been implemented.

 # Add variable that will be used

-Within the `public class PuppySteps` add a variable name that will be shared across step defititions with the following code
+Within the `public class PuppySteps` add a variable name that will be shared across step definitions with the following code

 `private string _name;`